ziapeltagames/lavender-hack/CHARACTERS.md

 **Fatigue**: The Weird use a fatigue usage die.
 It is rolled each time weirdness is used.
 Frequently weirdness uses the result of the fatigue die.
 When it is gone, no more weirdness may be used.
 After a **full rest**, it is reset to a d8.

-## Resource Die
+## Gear Die

-The Weird can't use the resource die.
+The Weird can't use the gear die.

 ## Starting Equipment